 3. We are living through a unique and transformative moment in history.
 New digital and networked information and communication technologies, powered by autonomous and intelligent systems, are profoundly and irrevocably changing our lives and world.

 4. Attention management is the greatest challenge facing us individually and culturally.
 We need to upgrade our formative technologies along with our material technologies.
 This includes cultivating active and receptive forms of attention as well as new practical wisdom and formative practices.
-Instead of digital withdrawal or rejection we should seek digital engagement and design.5.
-There is a new digital dimension to reality, blending, enhancing, and transforming our physical lives and world.
+Instead of digital withdrawal or rejection we should seek digital engagement and design.

 8. We are digitally naïve.
 Individually and collectively, we need to reflect on how we are shaping our technologies, how they are shaping us, and close the current ethical gap between our intentions and actions.
 We need to become digitally literate as well as digitally wise.